camunda/camunda-docs/docs/self-managed/setup/deploy/local/c8run.md

 ## Install and start C8Run

-1. Download and extract the [latest release of C8run](link to tgz).
-This .tgz file will extract the C8Run script into a new directory.
+1. Download the [latest release of C8run](link to tgz).
+Opening this .tgz file will extract the C8Run script into a new directory.
 2. Navigate to the new C8Run directory.
 3. Start C8Run by running `./start.sh` (or `./start.bat` on Windows) in your terminal.